-Activity: Write (or send a picture!) to the Prime Minister or your Member of Parliament (Civics, English/Language Arts, Social Studies)
+Activity: Write to the Prime Minister or your Member of Parliament (Civics, English/Language Arts, Social Studies)

 Writing to the Prime Minister (or Member of Parliament) introduces students to civic participation, how government works, and also ties in to English/Language Arts curriculum.
-This activity can be done at any age level through a variety of formats-anything from short letters, to drawings, comics, poems, or recipes!
+You can incorporate a research component by asking students to cite statistics and other research findings in their letters.
+Important resources can be found in the 'Timeline' and 'Learn More' sections of the Shannen's Dream, Jordan's Principle, and I am a witness websites.
+This activity can be done through different formats and with all learning styles-anything from letters, drawings, comics, photography, or poetry.